apinf/api-guidelines/documentation.md

 The APInf convention in API documentation is following:

-Each \(for User point of view\) API generates own swagger document about it's functionality.
+* Each \(for User point of view\) API generates own swagger document about it's functionality.

-Swagger document generation relies on Restivus Swagger plugin \([https://github.com/apinf/restivus-swagger\](https://github.com/apinf/restivus-swagger%29\).
+* Swagger document generation relies on Restivus Swagger plugin \([https://github.com/apinf/restivus-swagger\](https://github.com/apinf/restivus-swagger%29\).

-Documentation is written in Restivus Swagger documentation description fields.
+* Documentation is written in Restivus Swagger documentation description fields.

-Note!
-When backticks \(\`\`\) instead of single quotes \(''\) are used as documentation field separators, multiline documentation with markdown can be written.
+* Note!
+When writing multiline documentation with markdown, use backticks \(\`\`\) instead of single quotes \(''\) as documentation field separators.

 ## Files

-For APInf developer point of view an API consists of two or more files.
+For developer point of view the APInf APIs consist of two or more files.

-* In **swagger object definition file** the swagger object is defined, attached and a route for swagger is defined.
+* **swagger object definition file**
+  * the swagger object is defined and exposed for use of functionality
+    * meta
+      * swagger version
+      * info
+      * paths
+      * security definitions
+    * tags
+    * params
+    * definition
-  * _required content_
+    *
+  * route for swagger document generation is defined.
-* In **functionality and swagger metadata files** the actual functionality is implemented and the swagger metadata is defined for each endpoint in swagger attribute.
+* In **functionality and swagger metadata files**
+  * the actual functionality is implemented
+  * the swagger metadata is defined for **each endpoint** in swagger attribute.

 ## Current APIs